F5Networks/f5-ansible-bigip/README.md

 ```

 > **_NOTE:_**  `-p` is the location in which the collection will be installed.
 This location should be defined in the path for
-    ansible to search for collections.
+    Ansible to search for collections.
 An example of this would be adding ``collections_paths = ./collections``
     to your **ansible.cfg**

 ## Tips